 John Howard Sanden tried to paint the best in people.
-Right after his graduation, he became Art Director for Billy Graham’s Evangelistic Association, where he spent fourteen years.
+Right after his graduation, he became the art director for Billy Graham’s Evangelistic Association, where he spent fourteen years.

 "[Paint] is a material that is used to directly express many things including when and where commerce occurs."